xet7/beryldb/README.md

 ## Running Beryl

-To run Beryl with default configuration, type:
+To run Beryl using the default configuration, type:

 ```
 ./run/beryldb start